srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module20.md

-# Lab Scenario Preview: AZ-900: Azure Fundamentals: Describe Azure management and governance
+# Lab Scenario Preview: AZ-900: Describe Azure management and governance

 ## Lab 20 - Use the Azure TCO Calculator